ontopapp/ontop-push/README.md

-    message     <Any text>      Message that will primarily be shown on the notification (250 char max) category    <category tag>  Add a category to represent the entities/categories. i.e. "user", "song" action      <action tag>    Add a action tag to represent the action performed. i.e. "like", "add", "share" view        <View tag>      Add a view tag to represent the view/page that the event has occurred. i.e. "login", "add item" custom      <jSon string>   Encoded JSON String of any vars that you'd like to send with event (i.e. {"user_id":342})
+    message     <Any text>      Message that will primarily be shown on the notification (250 char max) category    <category tag>  Add a category to represent the entities/categories. i.e. "user", "song" action      <action tag>    Add a action tag to represent the action performed. i.e. "like", "add", "share" custom      <jSon string>   Encoded JSON String of any vars that you'd like to send with event (i.e. {"user_id":342})
 ```
 In case you prefer using POST, you can also send to the same end point but add `is_post=1` to the url.